“What do I do if there is a warrant for my arrest?”

 Criminal Defense Lawyers with Expertise at Arraignment on a Warrant in Michigan

 The defense attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience successfully achieving low and personal bonds for clients when arraigned on felony and misdemeanor charges.
 We recognize that the client’s release from custody at arraignment on a warrant in Michigan can make all the difference in the defense’s success or failure.
-When there is no room for errors or the false promises offered by a lawyer who is the lowest bidder, call LEWIS & DICKSTEIN, P.L.L.C. for affordable help with your criminal charges.
+When there is no room for errors or false promises offered by a lawyer who is the lowest bidder, call LEWIS & DICKSTEIN, P.L.L.C. for affordable help with your criminal charges.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.

-We will find a way to help you and, most importantly,
+We will find a way to help you.

 Contact Us - Michigan Criminal Defense Attorneys